Head and Neck Tumor Segmentation from [18F]F-FDG PET/CT Images Based on 3D Diffusion Model: Discussion

-In this work, the dataset utilized for training and testing all models was the HECKTOR 2021 dataset, which included 224 cases from 5 centers worldwide.
-In our future work, we plan to train and evaluate the proposed framework based on datasets from additional cohorts to encompass a broader spectrum of patients, which can contribute to more comprehensive and robust model training and validation.
 The diffusion model is a general framework where various neural network structures can be employed to generate the output from the Gaussian noise and the conditional input.
 In our work, due to limitations in GPU memory and computational speed, we utilized a 3D U-Net model without any attention mechanism within the diffusion framework.
 Employing a more powerful neural network architect, such as the Transformer structure and the newly proposed structured state space models~\cite{gu2021efficiently,gu2023mamba}, can potentially enhance the performance of the diffusion model, which is also one of our future research directions.

+Uncertainty quantification is a critical aspect of many machine learning applications, especially in fields where reliability and risk assessment are crucial, such as healthcare.
+Due to their generative nature, diffusion models can produce multiple outputs from the same input, offering a potential approach for uncertainty quantification.
+Future work will explore the use of diffusion models for uncertainty quantification, particularly in comparison with other stochastic uncertainty quantification methods like Monte Carlo Dropout.